Dharmikpatel777/dkp/README.md

 # dkp
 1.Try to find out whether Main() function is predefined or user defined ?

---> Main() Function is Predefined Function but The body or logic inside the main method is user-defined.
+--> Main() Function is Predefined Function but The body or logic inside the main method is user-defined

-2.if else concept using grade program.
+2. grade program using if else.

 import java.util.*;